La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le gerku cu plipe ca le (nu do ca'o klama kei) fa'a mi**
 > _The dog jumps (when you are coming) towards me._

-Brackets are used here only to show the structure, they are not necessary in a normal Lojban text.
+Brackets _(_ and_)_ are used here only to show the structure; they are not necessary in a normal Lojban text.

-We use **kei** after the inner relation **nu do ca'o klama** to show that it ended and the main relation continues with its **cu**, terms, nouns, pronouns.
+We use **kei** after the inner relation **nu do ca'o klama** to show that it ended, and the main relation continues with its **cu**, terms, nouns, pronouns.

 Compare this sentence with the following:

 > **le gerku cu plipe ca le (nu do ca'o klama fa'a mi)**
 > _The dog jumps (when you are coming towards me)._

-As you can see **do klama fa'a mi** is a relation inside the big one.
-So **fa'a mi** is now inside it.
+As you can see, **do klama fa'a mi** is a relation inside the bigger one, so **fa'a mi** is now inside it.

-Now you, not the dog, come towards me.
+Now, it's not the dog that comes towards me, but you.

-At the end of the sentence **kei** is never needed as it's already the right border.
+At the end of the statement, **kei** is never needed as it already signifies the right border.

-One more example with a time-related particle:
+Consider the following example with a time-related particle:

 > **mi pu citka le plise ba le nu mi dansu**
 > _I ate the apples after I danced._